Permissionless-Software-Foundation/bch-dex/dev-docs/README.md

 The [ipfs-swap-service](https://github.com/christroutner/ipfs-swap-service) replicates a copy of the global P2WDB, but has the ability to apply localized filters to the data before passing it on to the _Client_, to be displayed.

 `ipfs-swap-service` is based on this [ipfs-service-provider boilerplate](https://github.com/Permissionless-Software-Foundation/ipfs-service-provider).
-It's a production-ready template for a web server, providing interfaced via REST API over HTTP, as well as JSON RPC over IPFS.
+It's a production-ready template for a web server, providing interfaces via REST API over HTTP, as well as JSON RPC over IPFS.
 It includes many features for building a web app.
-This includes user management and authentication, REST API scaffolding, API documentation, Docker container generation, and extensive test coverage.
+This includes user management and authentication, REST API and JSON RPC scaffolding, API documentation, Docker container generation, and extensive test coverage.
 It's intended to be customized for the needs of the website administrator.

 - [Specification](./specification.md)